PresidentialOS/presidential-os/README.md

-# presidential-os
+# Presidential OS

-Custom Fedora-based controller-first OS
+Custom Fedora-based OS with a controller-first UI.